 The Battle of Pichincha

-Fog, rain and high altitude took its toll.
+Fog, rain, and high altitude took their toll.
 At 8:00 pm, Mariscal Sucre ordered a halt of the majority of the force, sending one battalion ahead to scout the land.
 The Spaniards met them with muskets and the first shots of the Battle of Pichincha rang out into the dark night.